gvwilson/tidynomicon/_en/tidyverse.md

 library(tidyverse)
 ```
 ```
-Error in library(tidyverse) : there is no package called ‘tidyverse’
+Error in library(tidyverse) : there is no package called 'tidyverse'
 ```

 Ah.